MichaelSel/edoJS/paper.md

  * Functions used for visualization (e.g., contours, fractal trees, necklaces, fractal necklaces, nested necklaces, etc.).
  * Functions used for importing and processing of midi files.
  * Functions used for importing and processing MusicXml files.
- * Functions used for exporting output data in various formats (e.g., images).
+ * Functions used for exporting data in various formats (e.g., images).
- * Other functions for analysis, and manipulation (e.g., extracting motives, extracting contour, generating harmonic progressions, extract pitch distribution, generating pseudo-random melodies, and more).
+ * Other functions for analysis, and manipulation (e.g., extracting motives, extracting contour, generating harmonic progressions, extracting pitch distribution, generating pseudo-random melodies, and more).

 ### The Scale Class